Laura Cornelius Kellogg: Six Nations land claims

-1922 was a benchmark year for Kellogg.This was the year that her clan mother had died.
-Soon after the loss of her clan mother, Kellogg decided to return to the traditional practices of her tribe.
+In 1922 –a benchmark year for Kellogg – her clan mother died.
+Soon afterward, Kellogg decided to return to the traditional practices of her tribe.
 During this time, Kellogg focused on two major issues: compliance with the Six Nations Laws and the advancement of land claiming rights.
 Also in 1922, the United States Court of Appeals for the Second Circuit, in U.S. v.
 Boylan, denied New York state courts jurisdiction to dispose of Indian property or remove Indians without the consent of the federal government, returned a thirty-two acre parcel of land within the city of Oneida, New York, and confirmed the U.S. government's right to represent the Indians as well as the state's limited authority in Indian matters.
 In March 1922, the U.S. Supreme Court refused to hear the Boylan case, thereby upholding the federal appeals court ruling.
 On March 17, 1922, Assemblyman Edward A. Everett, of Potsdam, New York, Chairman of the New York State Indian Commission (1919–1922), presented the Everett Report, officially known as the Report of the New York State Commission to Investigate the Status of the American Indian Residing in the State of New York.
 After a four-year study from 1919 to 1922, the Everett Report concluded the Six Nations Iroquois were entitled to 6,000,000 acres in New York, due to illegal dispossession after the 1784 Treaty of Fort Stanwix.
 The report was promptly rejected by the legislature, and Everett stripped of his chairmanship.
 The Boylan decision and the Everett Report buoyed Kellogg and her supporters with the hope of successfully reclaiming Oneida and Six Nations lands in New York State and Pennsylvania.